datascience-course/2018-datascience-lectures/02-basic-python/README.md

 ### Exercise: Running Programs

  * Create a new file and use the simple function as a template.
-Modify the code to divide numbers by two instead of doubling them.
+Modify the code to add two numbers instead of doubling a single number.
- * Try what happens if you change the indentation.
-Can you guess what's happening?
+ * Can you guess what would happen if you change the indentation?
+Try it out.
  * Try what happens if you print `a` at the very end of the program.
 Can you explain what's going on?